 Nonalcoholic fatty liver disease is currently the most common liver disease in the U.S. and worldwide, affecting an estimated 10-24% of the world’s population.
 In the U.S., the Centers for Disease Control reports that currently, approximately one-half of the U.S. adult population is overweight (BMI>25) and one-quarter of the U.S. adult population is obese(BMI>30).
 That means upwards of 29 million Americans have nonalcoholic fatty liver disease, while 6.4 million of these persons have nonalcoholic steatohepatitis (NASH).
 Even more alarming than these statistics, nonalcoholic fatty liver disease is occurring among children in the U.S.

-In most patients, the nonalcoholic fatty liver disease causes no symptoms.
+In most patients, nonalcoholic fatty liver disease causes no symptoms.
 Nonalcoholic fatty liver disease often is discovered when routine blood tests show slightly elevated levels of liver enzymes (ALT and AST) in the blood.
-Another way in which nonalcoholic fatty liver disease is discovered is when an ultrasound examination of the abdomen is done for other purposes, say for looking for gallstones, and fat is found in the liver.
-In the late stages of nonalcoholic fatty liver disease, the development of cirrhosis can lead to failure of the liver, swelling of the legs (edema), accumulation of fluid in the abdomen (ascites), bleeding from veins in the esophagus (varices), and mental confusion (hepatic encephalopathy).
+Another way in which nonalcoholic fatty liver disease is discovered is when an ultrasound examination of the abdomen is done for other purposes, say looking for gallstones, and fat is found in the liver.
+In the late stages of nonalcoholic fatty liver disease, the development of cirrhosis can lead to failure of the liver, swelling of the legs (edema), accumulation of fluid in the abdomen (ascites), bleeding from veins in the esophagus (varies), and mental confusion (hepatic encephalopathy).
 Patients with cirrhosis caused by nonalcoholic fatty liver disease also may be at risk of developing liver cancer (hepatocellular carcinoma, HCC).

 One common cause of liver failure (and thus a common reason for transplantation of the liver) is cryptogenic cirrhosis (cryptogenic meaning that the cause of the cirrhosis is unknown).
 Doctors now believe that a large number of patients with cryptogenic cirrhosis are actually patients in the late stages of nonalcoholic fatty liver disease.
 Doctors and public health officials project that obesity-related liver diseases (cryptogenic cirrhosis and liver cancer) will become the leading cause of liver failure and liver transplantation in the not too distant future.